 The project site is currently designated "General Commercial" by the City's Land Use Element of the General Plan, and is zoned "C2, General Business District."
 These designations do not support a residential use of the property but instead allow for office and retail/service uses.
 However, the project site is located within a "Measure K" corridor that runs along Newport Boulevard.
 "Measure K" was passed by Costa Mesa voters on November 8, 2022, for the purpose of revitalizing commercial corridors by encouraging new housing in commercial and industrial areas while preserving the character of existing residential neighborhoods.
-Because the current property zoning does not allow for residential development, the applicant is requesting the City re-zone the property with a residential incentive overlay designation to allow for residential development.
+Because the current property zoning does not allow for residential incentive overlay designation to allow for residential development.

 A conventional residential rezone would not have facilitated the project because the proposed density of 22.6 dwelling units per acre exceeds the limits of nearly all standard residential zones in the City, which generally cap at 20 dwelling units per acre, and the project does not include affordable housing units that would otherwise qualify for density bonuses or related waivers.
 Additionally, the City's residential zones limit building heights to two stories or 27 feet, which the proposed project exceeds.
 Moreover, even under a traditional residential rezone, the project would be required to comply with two sets of development standards - those of the proposed zoning district and the RCID standards as this is a condominium project.
 This dual compliance can often create the appearance of numerous deviations, as the project must comply with both standards.
-Pursuing a traditional residential zone would also trigger the need for multiple variances-including for density, height, and setbacks - none of which could reasonably meet the required findings for approval based on special circumstances applicable to the property.
+Pursuing a traditional residential zone would also trigger the need for multiple variances-including for density, height, and setbacks-none of which could reasonably meet the required findings for approval based on special circumstances applicable to the property.

 In contrast, the RIOD overlay provides a clear and established framework that allows for increased density (up to 30 du/acre) and greater flexibility in deviating from development standards without relying on variances or variance-type findings.
 The RIOD is not a workaround; rather, it is a tailored zoning solution that enables the City to facilitate more infill development in appropriate locations, consistent with the General Plan's goals for housing production and efficient land use.
-The City's original intent was to provide flexibility to property owners to either retain current commercial or residential uses or to redevelop sites over time with new residential housing at densities specified in the overlay zone.
-Sites proposed for the RIOD were targeted at locations along Harbor Boulevard and Newport Boulevard to take advantage of transit routes and proximity to goods and services.
-The RIOD also expands development opportunities on commercial property not developed to their full potential or supporting outdated building and underperforming uses.
-Moving forward, the City's rezoning process will continue to look at the City's zoning regulations and create new development standards that are better suited to the type of housing demand and projects that the City is seeing.